wetransform/inspire-extensions/patterns/_posts/2016-06-03-inheritance.markdown

 Inheritance is furthermore an easy way to achieve compatibility of your new classes with the respective INSPIRE classes.
 Your data will have additional information that goes beyond what INSPIRE mandates, which is allowed.
 Inheritance is particularly useful when...

-1. ...you want to use one system for managing and publishing INSPIRE data and your extended data
+1. You want to use one system for managing and publishing INSPIRE data and your extended data
+1. You want to create an association from an existing INSPIRE class.
-1. ...there is not just a syntactic relationship, but also a semantic relationship between the child and the parent.
+1. When there is not just a syntactic relationship, but also a semantic relationship between the child and the parent.
 This relationship is called a *subtyping* relationship and is usually read as *child* ```is-a``` *parent*.
-1. ...you want to automatically keep your model compatible when superclasses change
+1. You want to automatically keep your model compatible when superclasses change.

-Inheritance should only be used when the fllowing conditions are met:
+Inheritance should only be used when the following conditions are met:

-1. Parent and child classes are in the same logical domain
+1. Parent and child classes are in the same logical domain.
-1. The superclass’s implementation is necessary or appropriate for the subclass
+1. The superclass’s implementation is necessary or appropriate for the subclass.
 1. The enhancements made by the subclass are primarily additive and don't override the parent's behaviour.

 ## When not to use

 Inheritance is a static relationship type with strong coupling.
 Many of the reasons not to use inheritance derive from that strong coupling:

-1. You don't want to bring in complexity inherited from a large set of superclasses
+1. You don't want to bring in complexity inherited from a large set of superclasses.
-1. You don't want to inherit any changes from the imported superclasses
+1. You don't want to inherit any changes from the imported superclasses.
-1. There is no ```is-a``` relationship between your class and the INSPIRE class
+1. There is no ```is-a``` relationship between your class and the INSPIRE class.
-1. Your class should have an equal relationship with multiple INSPIRE classes (or other classes from a local standard)
+1. Your class should have an equal relationship with multiple INSPIRE classes (or other classes from a local standard).

 ## XML Schema Example